kubedb/docs/docs/guides/etcd/concepts/etcd.md

     - `server` - served by each member on the client (gRPC/HTTP) API port.
     - `client` - used by KubeDB itself (health checker, ops-manager, metrics scraping) to talk to etcd.
     - `peer` - used for member-to-member Raft traffic.
 Peer traffic is **always mutually authenticated** once TLS is enabled; there is no server-only mode for peers.
-    - `metrics-exporter` - used to serve the metrics endpoint over TLS.
+    - `metrics-exporter` - accepted by the schema, but **inert**. etcd's `--listen-metrics-urls` has no TLS flags of its own, so KubeDB keeps the metrics listener on plain HTTP and never issues or mounts a certificate for this alias.
+Enabling `spec.tls` does not encrypt the metrics endpoint.

   - `secretName` - ( `string` | `"<database-name>-<alias>-cert"` ) - specifies the k8s secret name that holds the certificates.